naa986/simple-maintenance/simple-maintenance/readme.txt

 * Easier to manage as the maintenance mode can be turned on by activating the plugin
 * Notify the search engine crawler that the site is down for a limited period of time

-For more information please check the [WordPress Maintenance Plugin](https://wphowto.net/simple-maintenance-plugin-wordpress-595) documentation page
+For more information please check the [WordPress Maintenance Mode Plugin](https://wphowto.net/simple-maintenance-plugin-wordpress-595) documentation page

 == Installation ==